stonecharioteer/binary_tree/README.md

 ## What's Going On?

-This module utilizes the fact that a binary tree can be serialized by storing 2 modes of traversal.
+This module utilizes the fact that a binary tree can be serialized by storing 2 modes of depth-first traversal.
 Given the preorder and inorder traversal, or postorder and inorder traversal information, a binary tree can be reassembled.

 Hence, this module allows users to dump the tree to disk using these two files.
 This ensures that the user can read back the same tree.